-The decision regarding which modules students will study is made using academic performance data and in consultation with the Leader of Learning, Mathematics.
+The decision regarding which modules students will study is made using academic performance data and in consultation with the Leader of Learning, Mathematics and class teachers.
+In Year 11 students will be entered for M2/M3 or M4 and in Year 12 M6/M7 or M8.
+Students will always be entered for the module which provides the best opportunity to achieve the highest possible grade.